GraphicKet/HDG-Auto-Donation-System/README.md

-# Scorn's Donation System
+# HDG Auto Donation System
 ======

 ### Description:
-Scorn's Donation System is an innovation in Garry's Mod auto-donation systems.
+HDG Auto Donation System is an innovation in Garry's Mod auto-donation systems.
 This system contains the following features.

 * Unlimited number of servers to connect to.
 * An unlimited number of packages to choose from.